Thimphu Bhutan Tourism

 Royal Textile Museam

-Royal Textile Museam: The Bhutan Textile Museum or the National Textile Museum is a national textiles museum in Thimphu, Bhutan, located near the National Library of Bhutan.
-It is operated by the National Commission for Cultural Affairs.
-The royal textile academy of bhutan is one of the nation’s first institutions dedicated to the conservation and exhibition of textiles, and the various international techniques used to create them.
-The academy serves as an educational space by which trainees learn weaving traditions and techniques, how to dye their yarn, and basic business practices such as bookkeeping.
-It’s also a conservation center used to restore precious artifacts from monasteries all over Bhutan, and a museum that hosts a rotating program of exhibitions relating to the textile arts.
+The National Commission for Cultural Affairs operates the National Textile Museum, also known as the Bhutan Textile Museum, located near the National Library of Bhutan in Thimphu.
+The museum showcases national textiles and is operated by the Royal Textile Academy of Bhutan, one of the nation’s first institutions dedicated to the conservation and display of textiles and the different international techniques used to make them.
+Trainees learn weaving traditions and techniques, as well as how to dye their yarn and fundamental business practices such as bookkeeping in the academy’s educational venue.
+The academy also functions as a conservation center, where valuable artifacts from monasteries throughout Bhutan are restored, and as a museum hosting a rotating program of exhibitions focused on the textile arts.

 Changangkha Lhakhang